rdrake98/coppertop-bones/src/bones/README.md

 ## BONES

-Bones is a minimalist high level scripting language (intended for ages 8 - 80+) for data wrangling and algorithm development combining the pithiness of kdb/q and the scalability and readability of Smalltalk with multiple-dispatch, partial functions and a strong algebraic type system.
+Bones is a scalable, minimalist, high level scripting language (intended for people ages 8 - 80+) for data wrangling and algorithm development combining the pithiness of kdb/q and the readability of Smalltalk with multiple-dispatch, partial functions and a strong algebraic type system.

 <br>
 Fundamental values